carvel-dev/carvel/site/content/kapp-controller/docs/v0.36.1/packaging.md

   syncPeriod: 1m
   # specifies that Package should be deployed to destination cluster;
   # by default, cluster is same as where this resource resides (optional)
+  # NOTE: if you provide a serviceAccountName then the cluster block will be ignored.
   cluster:
     # specifies namespace in destination cluster (optional)
     namespace: ns2